The dual Lagrangian fibration of known hyper-K\"ahler manifolds: The -trivial automorphisms and polarization scheme for generalized Kummer varieties

 \end{proposition}

 \begin{proposition} [Mongardi--Wandel] Let $\pi : X \to B$ be a Lagrangian fibration of an OG6-type hyper-K\"ahler manifold, obtained by the moduli of sheaves construction.
 Then

 \end{proposition}

 We note that the latter computation for OG6-type was already done by Mongardi--Wandel in \cite[\S 5]{mon-wan17}, as an intermediate step for their computation of the larger group $\Aut^{\circ}(X) \cong (\ZZ/2)^{\oplus 8}$.
 Thus proving \Cref{prop:aut0 computation for Kum} will be enough to conclude \Cref{thm:aut0 computation}.
 As mentioned before, the proof will be done by an explicit computation.
-In fact, the computation can be carried out further and calculates the polarization scheme $K$ as well.
+In fact, the computation can be carried out further and calculates the polarization scheme $K_0$ as well.
 This is the second main result of this section.

 \begin{proposition} Let $\pi : X \to B$ be a Lagrangian fibration of a $\Kum_n$-type hyper-K\"ahler manifold, obtained by the moduli of sheaves construction from a triple $(S, l, s)$ in \Cref{def:moduli construction Kum}.
-Then we have a closed immersion (in fact, an isomorphism) of group schemes
+Let $(d_1, d_2)$ be the polarization type of the ample class $l$. \begin{enumerate} \item If $n = 3$ and $d_1 = d_2 = 2$, then